rsnpj/notes-site/notes/Year_2/Software_Engineering/Quality.md

 This is a problem for software systems:

 -   There is a tension between customer quality requirements and developer quality requirements

 -   Some quality requirements are difficult to specify in an unambiguous way

 -   Software specifications are usually incomplete and often inconsistent

 ## Software fitness for purpose

 -   Have programming and documentation standards been followed in the development process?

 -   Has the software been properly tested

 -   Is the software sufficiently dependable to be put into use

 -   Is the performance of the software acceptable for normal use

 -   Is the software usable

-- Is the software well structured and understandable
+-   Is the software well-structured and understandable

 # Reviews and inspections